rhiaro/dumping-sky/index.md

 The place was filled with a diverse and elaborate array of seating arrangements and tables, many of which were occpied.

 Maprush glide-hopped to a bar that was designed for beings of a humanoid size and shape.
 Stools were attached to the side of the bar, not in contact with the uneven floor, and all of them were empty.
 Maprush sat.

+The counter in front of Maprush blinked a green ready light.

 ------